m50d/paperdoll/README.md

 ## TODO for 1.0

+ * Finish NDet implementation and tests
+ * Wait for scalaz 7.3 release and then:
+  * Tighten up dependency config (i.e. not snapshots repo)
+  * Tighten up PGP signature checking of upstream (i.e. specify key fingerprints)
- * Consider moving NDet (and potentially other cases) into -core for pragmatism regarding implicit resolution
+ * Move NDet (and potentially other cases) into -core for pragmatism regarding implicit resolution
  * Consider implementing doobie adapters
  * Final code review for readability
   * With particular focus on examples
- * Finish TODOs in this document
+ * Finish TODOs in this document (in particular examples)
  * Submit a release to Maven Central

 ## Conduct